-- (a) No more than five (5) hives shall be maintained on any one lot or parcel of land except that this condition shall not apply to any agricultural use within any zone pursuant to a conditional use permit.
-For purposes of this chapter, a "hive" shall mean any movable frame box designed and used for keeping bees and/or storage of honey, having no more than one bee entrance, one brood chamber, and four honey storage ("super") chambers.
-The address of all such hives shall be registered with the office of the Santa Clara County Agriculture Commissioner. - (b) No hive shall be kept or maintained within twenty-five (25) feet of any side or rear property line of the lot or parcel of land upon which situated, as those property lines are determined pursuant to Title 19, or within one hundred (100) feet of any dwelling unit, other than that occupied by the person maintaining the beehive or hives, whichever distance is greater and more restrictive. - (c) No hive shall be kept or maintained on any parcel or lot between the line of the front face of the main building extended and the street adjoining the front yard as defined in Title 19, unless such hive is located not closer than one hundred (100) feet from the edge of the street right-of-way. - (d) All hives shall be oriented so that their entrances faces a-the house or building occupied by the person maintaining the hives on the premises, and shall be surrounded by a solid fence not less than six (6) feet in height, located no farther than thirty (30) feet from such hives.
+- (a) No more than five (5) hives shall be maintained on any one lot or parcel of land except that this condition shall not apply to any agricultural use within any zone pursuant to a use permit.
+The address of all such hives shall be registered with the office of the Santa Clara County Agriculture Commissioner. - (b) No hive shall be kept or maintained within twenty-five (25) feet of any side or rear property line of the lot or parcel of land upon which situated, as those property lines are determined pursuant to Title 19, or within one hundred (100) feet of any dwelling unit, other than that occupied by the person maintaining the hives, whichever distance is greater and more restrictive. - (c) No hive shall be kept or maintained on any parcel or lot between the line of the front face of the main building extended and the street adjoining the front yard as defined in Title 19, unless such hive is located not closer than one hundred

+(100) feet from the edge of the street right-of-way.

+- (d) All hives shall be oriented so that the entrance faces the house or building occupied by the person maintaining the hives, and shall be surrounded by a solid fence not less than six (6) feet in height, located no farther than thirty (30) feet from such hives.
 Said fence may be open on that side facing a house or building on the premises.
 This condition may be met by locating such hives upon or affixed to a building or structure so that their entrances are more than ten (10) feet from the ground and face a house or building on the premises. - (e) A constant water supply adequate to the needs of all hives located on the premises shall be maintained on those premises.

-6.308.020.
+6.08.020.
 Exception.

-The city council finds that the maintenance of beehives within the city not in compliance with the regulations contained in Section 6.308.010 constitutes a public nuisance.
-The regulations contained in Section 6.308.010 are adopted for the general welfare of the citizens of the city of Sunnyvale.
-The regulations contained in subsection (b) of Section 6.308.010(b) are adopted, in addition, specifically for the purpose of enhancing the welfare of the owners and occupants of properties adjoining lots or parcels upon which beehives are maintained and such persons are found to be specially affected by the maintenance of such beehives.
-Therefore, the requirements of subsection (b) of Section 6.308.010(b) shall not be applicable if the person desiring to maintain the hive or hives shall file with the department of community development theadministrator written consent of the owners or adult occupants of the adjoining properties and/or dwelling units from which the distance limitations contained in subsection (b) of Section 6.308.010(b) are to be measured.
-Consent by any such owner or occupant shall be deemed irrevocable for the period of two years after it is executed, and may be revoked by the grantor or successor resident after such period, following at least ninety (90) days2 written notice, filed with the director of community developmental ministrator.
+The city council finds that the maintenance of beehives within the city not in compliance with the regulations contained in Section 6.08.010 constitutes a public nuisance.
+The regulations contained in Section 6.08.010 are adopted for the general welfare of the citizens of the city.
+The regulations contained in Section 6.08.010(b) are adopted, in addition, specifically for the purpose of enhancing the welfare of the owners and occupants of properties adjoining lots or parcels upon which beehives are maintained and such persons are found to be specially affected by the maintenance of such beehives.
+Therefore, the requirements of Section 6.08.010(b) shall not be applicable if the person desiring to maintain the hive or hives shall file with the administrator written consent of the owners or adult occupants of the adjoining properties and/or dwelling units from which the distance limitations contained in Section 6.08.010(b) are to be measured.
+Consent by any such owner or occupant shall be deemed irrevocable for the period of two years after it is executed, and may be revoked by the grantor or successor resident after such period, following at least ninety (90) days written notice, filed with the administrator.

-6.308.030.
+6.08.030.
 Applicability of zoning requirements.